Attention Deficit Hyperactivity Disorder

 Lastly, consider the relational and emotional spheres of your life.
 Are you experiencing significant stress because you have difficulty focusing or acting impulsively in a way that leads to devastating consequences financially or relationally?
 Or do you just have too many things going on in your life right now?
 At times simplifying your life and your schedule may improve your overall stress experience and your ability to focus on one thing at a time.

-While a thorough evaluation is most helpful in determining if you have ADHD, the World Health Organizations Adult Self-Report Scale (ASRS) Screener may be helping as a starting point.
+While a thorough evaluation is most helpful in determining if you have ADHD, the World Health Organizations Adult Self-Report Scale (ASRS) Screener, adapted below, may be helping as a starting point.
 It serves as a symptoms checklist rather than a diagnostic tool.

 Does my child have ADD/ADHD?